niallpcarroll/walking-galway-history/README.md

 ### Responsive Design
-The site is designed to be responsive throughout - the design changes to be more compatible depending on which screen size the visitor uses.
+The website is designed to be responsive throughout - the design changes to be more compatible depending on which screen size the visitor uses.
 On mobile devices, content appears in a single column, whereas on larger devices the content of the home page spreads out to take up more of the available space, and the gallery images arrange into columns to increase their visibility.

 ### Future Implementations
 There is plenty of potential for future development of this website.
 Some features that are planned but not yet executed are: